simonvh/fluff/docs/usage.rst

 keep duplicate reads (removed by default)

 -  ``-R``
-keep repeats (removed by default, bwa only)
+keep reads with mapq 0 (removed by default)

 -  ``-m``
 merge mirrored clusters (only with kmeans and without -g option)